In February 2014, Rooks Heath School produced Les Miserables. It was the biggest production the School had put on in many years.

-In February 2014, Rooks Heath College produced Les Miserables.
-It was the biggest production the College had put on in many years.
-More than 45 students took part in the show – more than the cast of the West End version – and they needed more than 100 different costumes, all of which were made in the College, with the help of Ms Hargrave and Ms Bennett.
+In February 2014, Rooks Heath School produced Les Miserables.
+It was the biggest production the School had put on in many years.
+More than 45 students took part in the show – more than the cast of the West End version – and they needed more than 100 different costumes, all of which were made in the School, with the help of Ms Hargrave and Ms Bennett.
 The props were also built by staff members, Mr Sharp and Mr Pitchforth.
 It could not have been possible without the many volunteers who gave up their valuable time to bring to life the troubles of post-revolutionary France over three nights in a row.

 This is what Miss Daly, the director, and Ms Bennett, costume designer, had to say: